 -- Sometimes called grain mites aka "tiny white bugs!"--

-Summary: Mold mites (Tyrophagus sp.) are tiny white, creme, or tan-colored mites that feed on the mold that grows on damp surfaces.
+Summary: Mold mites (Tyrophagus sp.) are tiny white, creme, or tan-colored mites that feed on mold.
+Since any damp surface can support mold growth these mites can become quite abundant.
 They are common pests in food warehouses and food processing plants where they develop on sacks of grains in storage hence the other common name "grain mites".
 The mites also can occur in homes where a moisture problem or water leak causes mold growth.
 They can be a early indication of a moisture problem that needs to be fixed.
 Mold mites do not bite or cause any real damage whatsoever.
+They can however be a source of respiratory allergen and skin lesions that can be mistaken for bug bites.

 Mold mites are tiny white or tan colored mites that are sometimes found in homes.
 They are usually associated with excess moisture that promotes mold growth and often occur in kitchens and bathrooms.
 The mites feed on mold and populations can grow rapidly.